 You’ll also need to select your preference for shipping rates.
 One popular option is to offer free shipping, though you’ll need to determine whether this will be good for your business.
 If you plan to charge shipping rates, you’ll have to choose your carrier.
 Going with Shopify Shipping is a simple solution that can connect you with discounted rates for USPS, UPS, and DHL.

-Next up is taking care of the sales tax component.
-Online sales aren’t exempt from taxes and you’ll need to collect them for every transaction.
+Online sales aren’t exempt from taxes, and you’ll need to collect them for every transaction.
 While Shopify automatically calculates the relevant taxes, we recommend that you review your setting with your tax advisor.
-That way you can proceed with confidence.
+That way, you can proceed with confidence.

 Now that we’ve discussed the packages and taxes that will ultimately be going out your doors, let’s move on to the profits coming in your doors.
 The easiest way to handle payments is with Shopify Payments.
 This system is easy to navigate and reliably processes credit card payments.